mooseyscountrygarden.com » Garden Tour » Middle Garden Tour« Orange Nasturtiums | Baby Gunnera »

 Gunnera

-I've decided that seedlings must recognise a good, well-nurtured garden, as they bob down the water course.
+I've decided that the floating seedlings must recognise a good, well-nurtured garden, as they bob down the water course.
 And so they stop, and take root - and who am I to send them packing?